 The exterior of your car is just as important as the interior to keep it looking new.
 Regular washing and waxing will go a long way towards protecting the paint job and preventing rust.
 In addition, you should regularly inspect the tires and wheels for any damage or wear.
 Be sure to replace tires before they get too bald, and don't forget to rotate them regularly.

-It’s also essential to protect your car from the elements.
+It's also essential to protect your car from the elements.
 If you live in an area with harsh winters, be sure to wash off any salt or sand that gets on your vehicle.
 These can cause severe damage to the paint and undercarriage if left unchecked.
+You can easily clean those using a pressure washer.
+If you wonder where you can buy a pressure washer, you may try and explore Hotsy Equipment Company.
 In addition, always park in a garage or covered parking lot whenever possible.
 This will help keep your car free of bird droppings, tree sap, and other environmental hazards.

 Ensure that the Cooling System is Filled With Water and Antifreeze